 EMCC does not reimburse for alcoholic beverages.
-These charges must be deducted along with the associated tax from meal totals before listing the amount on the Meal Detail Form.
+These charges must not be included in receipts submitted for reimbursement to the College.

 EMCC does not reimburse for videos or personal phone calls which might be charged to a hotel room.
 These charges must be deducted along with the associated tax before listing the hotel amount on the travel voucher.